-If a student withdraws after the withdrawal date for a complete refund, that student is responsible for the payment of tuition and books.
-Also, withdrawing from a class may affect meeting high school graduation requirements.
+If a student withdraws after the withdrawal date for a complete refund, that school district will be billed at the contracted rate.
+Also, withdrawing from any classes may affect meeting high school graduation requirements.

 Can PSEO Students be Employed On-campus?

 PSEO students are not eligible for on-campus work study or regular payroll positions.